premail/premail/README.md

 Within each design directory, you'll find the following:

-- `index.mjml`: This file includes all the component files.
+- `index.tpl`: This file includes all the component files.
 You shouldn't normally need to edit this unless you are re-ordering the structure or changing the `lang` value.
 - `content`: This directory holds files that will _always_ change in each email